-The sliding door flyscreen runs on tracks mounted to the floor and the Control panel and moves from left to right.
-It is tensioned with cords that are fixed at floor level near to the passenger seat.

-When the vehicle sliding door is open pull the blind from the central part of the vertical handle avoiding twisting to close the blind.

-Ensure flynet is open before closing the vehicle sliding door.
+The sliding and rear door flyscreens run on tracks mounted to the floor and the furniture panels above and moves across from the side.
+They are tensioned with cords that are fixed at floor level near to the side.
+When the vehicle door is open pull the blind from the central part of the vertical handle avoiding twisting to close the blind.
+Ensure flynet is open before closing the vehicle door.